Which is the most beautiful city in Bavaria?

 Rothenburg ob der Tauber – one of the most beautiful small towns in Bavaria

-The city of Miltenberg is located on the Main.
-With its half-timbered buildings, it has a flair that puts you in the Middle Ages.
-In the old town one half-timbered building follows the next.
-You need time for the place and its surroundings.
-Especially if you like to enjoy city trips in Bavaria, Miltenberg is a good travel destination.
-With its own brewery, the oldest restaurant in Germany and a location in the middle of the red wine region of Franconia, Miltenberg is perfect for a short city trip in Bavaria.
+The town of Miltenberg is located on the Main River.
+With its half-timbered buildings, it has a flair that transports you back to the Middle Ages.
+In the old town, one half-timbered building follows the next.
+You need time to explore the town and its surroundings.
+Miltenberg is a great destination, especially if you enjoy city breaks in Bavaria.

 Tips for Miltenberg